-Additionally, applications in HOAs that receive statements of neutrality or support from a Neighborhood Organization that had provided a statement of opposition against a tax credit development in the last three years and for which the prior application was assigned the point value associated with opposition, will receive an additional two (2) points.
+Additionally, applications in HOAs that receive neutrality support or from a statements of Neighborhood Organization that had provided a statement of opposition against a tax credit development in the last three years and for which the prior application was assigned the point value associated with opposition. will receive an additional two (2) points.
 The Department will amend its debarment rules to provide that if an applicant is found to have worked to create opposition to their own or another's application in any application round, they shall be subject to debarment.
 An applicant against whom debarment proceedings have been initiated in good faith by the Department shall not be eligible for these points.